The Cursed (TV series)

 Screenwriter Yeon Sang-ho said that he would "go on with season 2 if the viewing rate reaches 3%".
+The series was followed by a film, The Cursed: Dead Man's Prey, in July 2021.

 Synopsis

 The Cursed is about a teenage girl who has the ability to bring death by using names, photos and belongings, and a just social issues reporter, fighting against the massive evil hidden behind an IT conglomerate.